peerlinks/peerlinks/README.md

 [![IRC Channel](https://img.shields.io/badge/IRC-%23peerlinks-1e72ff.svg?style=flat)][comm-irc]
 ![License](https://img.shields.io/npm/l/@peerlinks/protocol)

-PeerLinks is a protocol for building "Distributed Secure IRC" (or distributed Slack if you wish).
+PeerLinks is a [protocol][Protocol] for building "Distributed Secure IRC" (or distributed Slack if you wish).
 The core principles are:

 * No server required
 * Only invited participants can read and post messages